RubenSandwich/TouchBarKeyboard/README.md

 ### [Download Prebuilt Release](https://github.com/RubenSandwich/TouchBarKeyboard/releases/download/v1.0/TouchBarKeyboard.app.zip)

-Touch Bar Keyboard lives in your menu bar if for whatever reason you don't want need it anymore.
-Like if you bought a MacBook Pro 2015.
+If you want to quit Touch Bar Keyboard, life if you bought a MacBook Pro 2015, it can be quit through the menu bar.

 ![Touch Bar Keyboard Menu Bar Icon](menuBar.png)